Habits to Lower A1c

 Don't forget to check out our Helpful Hacks page for more behaviors and tips on managing T1D!

-Did you know that checking your blood sugar regularly can help lower your HbA1c?
-By checking your blood sugars more often, you will be able to respond to out-of-range blood sugars more quickly or confirm that you’re still in range.
-Checking your blood sugars consistently also allows you to see blood sugar patterns and trends that will help you make decisions about your behaviors and insulin dosing.
+Did you know that checking your blood glucose regularly can help lower your HbA1c?
+By checking your blood glucose more often, you will be able to respond to out-of-range blood glucose more quickly or confirm that you’re still in range.
+Checking your blood glucose consistently also allows you to see blood glucose patterns and trends that will help you make decisions about your behaviors and insulin dosing.

-We recommend that patients check their blood sugar between 4 - 8 times per day or use a continuous glucose monitor (CGM).
+We recommend that patients check their blood glucose between 4 - 8 times per day or use a continuous glucose monitor (CGM).

 Average % HbA1c Based on Behavior